-- MSM: Men who have sex with men.
-This acronym does not indicate sexual/romantic/gender label and is often used in a health care context. - WSW: Women who have sex with women.
-Again, it does not indicate sexual/romantic/gender labels and is often used in a health care context. - MSM and WSW are terms used to understand sexual behaviours, but not used to describe people.
+MSM: Men who have sex with men.
+This acronym does not indicate sexual/romantic/gender labels and is often used in a health care context.

+WSW: Women who have sex with women.
+Again, it does not indicate sexual/romantic/gender labels and is often used in a health care context.

+MSM and WSW: are terms used to understand sexual behaviours, but not used to describe people.
 These terms cause men (and women) to be reduced to their sexual behaviour and ignore their identities and communities.
-MSM, specifically, was first used during the HIV/AIDS crisis because coming out as nonheterosexual was stigmatized.
-Health care workers are pushing to move away from the usage of these terms. - Mx. (pronounced: miks/MIKS): The gender-neutral friend of Mrs., Miss., Ms., or Mr. - GP: Gender pronouns (e.g., he/his/him, her/she/hers, they/them/theirs, etc.).
-Some folks use more than one gender pronoun, use any gender pronoun, or use no gender pronounsat all. - LGBT/LGBTQ/2SLGBTQIA+/LGBTQ2S+: Sample acronyms for rainbow communities, with endless variations.
+MSM, specifically, was first used during the HIV/AIDS crisis because coming out as non-heterosexual was stigmatized.
+Health care workers are pushing to move away from the usage of these terms.

+Mx. (pronounced: m1ks/MIKS): The gender-neutral friend of Mrs., Miss., Ms., or Mr.

+GP: Gender pronouns (e.g., ze/hir/hirs, he/him/his, her/she/hers, they/them/theirs, etc.).
+Some folks use more than one gender pronoun, use any gender pronoun, or use no gender pronouns at all.

+LGBT/LGBTQ/2S/LGBTQIA+: Sample acronyms for rainbow communities, with endless variations.
 L: Lesbian, G: Gay, B: Bisexual, T: Trans, 2: Two-Spirit, Q: Queer or Questioning, I: Intersex, A: Asexual.
-Important to note that when using acronyms, there are intentional choices on what letters are included or excluded; LGBT, GLBT or LGBTQ fail to recognize many sub communities within larger rainbow communities (e.g., asexual, intersex, genderqueer, aromantic, etc.). - GSRM Gender, sexual, and romantic minorities.
-A label that encompass all persons who do not align with a cis and hetero notions of gender and sexual/romantic attraction. - QPOC: Queer person of colour (being a queer person and a racialized person is an important intersection of oppression to recognize, understand, and address). - QTPOC: Queer trans person of colour (being a queer person, a racialized person, and a trans person is an important intersection of oppression to recognize, understand, and address). - SGL: Same gender loving.
+Important to note that when using acronyms, there are intentional choices on what letters are included or excluded; LGBT or LGBTQ fail to recognize many communities within larger rainbow communities (e.g., asexual, intersex, genderqueer, aromantic, etc.).

+GSRM - Gender, sexual, and romantic minorities.
+A label that encompasses all persons who do not align with a cis and hetero notions of gender and sexual/romantic attraction.

+QPOC: Queer person of colour (being a queer person and a racialized person is an important intersection of oppression to recognize, understand, and address).

+QTPOC: Queer trans person of colour (being a queer person, a racialized person, and a trans person is an important intersection of oppression to recognize, understand, and address).

+SGL: Same gender loving.
 Traditional gay, lesbian, queer terms are grounded in Eurocentric culture so the term "same gender loving" was coined by a Black queer scholar to express this identity within the Black American community (not for white people to use).

-- SAAB: Sex assigned at birth.
-What medical professionals write on a person's birth certificate based on their body characteristics (e.g., male, female, intersex). - SRS: Sex reassignment surgery or gender confirmation surgery is a surgical process that may be used to transform one's body.
-Sex reassignment surgery is not a goal, or a completion of a gender transition.
-It is an optional, private, and personal process.
+SAAB: Sex assigned at birth.
+What medical professionals write on a person's birth certificate based on their body characteristics (e.g., male, female, intersex).

-Examples of Vocabulary Ally: People who work in solidarity with minority populations.
+Examples of Vocabulary

+Ally: People who work in solidarity with minority populations.